 An alarming statement that does not guarantee the ongoing existence of the shoreline as we know it.
-Too often what is a Regional Asset enjoyed be ALL Aucklanders is looked on by the Local Boards as "their patch" just serving the demands of their local residents!
+Too often what is a regional asset enjoyed be ALL Aucklanders is looked on by the Local Boards as "their patch" just serving the demands of their local residents!
 These important Regional Assets are dwindling as development moves in!
-Where Auckland was governed by 5 Boroughs and Cities and a Regional Association which managed these assets it is now governed by 21 local Community Boards and there is NO Regional Planning for our Coastal Environment and our Parks and Reserves.
+Where Auckland was governed by 5 Boroughs and Cities and a Regional Association it is now governed by 21 local Community Boards and there is NO Regional Planning for our Coastal Environment and our Parks and Reserves.